 Who I am

 Anastacia Brice.
-56 years young, married happily to D for most of my life, no kids, two cats, loving, intuitive, wild, visionary, blossoming elder.
+56 years young, married happily to D for most of my life, no kids, two cats, loving, intuitive, wild, visionary, coach/consultant/chaos tamer, blossoming elder, and hopefully, one day, wise woman.
 Guided by the Divine, and absolutely subversive in all the best ways.
 I live in my beloved hometown of Baltimore, MD.

 How I got here (why this work?)